jhinmainksta/drone/docs/en/setup.md

 > **Note** Do not connect your flight controller prior to flashing.

-We recommend using the modified version of [PX4 with COEX patches](firmware.md) for the Clover drone, especially for autonomous flights.
+We recommend using the modified version of [PX4 with COEX patches](firmware.md) for the Drone drone, especially for autonomous flights.
 Download the latest stable version **<a class="latest-firmware v4" href="https://github.com/CopterExpress/Firmware/releases">from our GitHub</a>**.

 To use all the most recent PX4 functions you also can use the latest official firmware version (experimentally).